 Open your site in Google Chrome

-Select "Open image in New Tab" from the menu
+Select "Open image in a new tab" from the menu

 If the image address starts from

-<yoursubdomain>.gumlet.com then you images are being optimised by Gumlet.
+<yoursubdomain>.gumlet.io then your images are being optimized by Gumlet.

 Yes.
-Gumlet optimises the background images set it CSS as well.
+Gumlet optimizes the background images set it CSS as well.
 However, the image URL must be mentioned "in-line".
-If the image URL is mentioned in a separate CSS file it can not be optimised by Gumlet.
-Popular themes like Elementor have settings to make sure image URLs are on page.
+If the image URL is mentioned in a separate CSS file, it can not be optimized by Gumlet.
+Popular themes like Elementor have settings to make sure image URLs are on the page.

 No. Gumlet ensures that your image SEO remains intact by sending a "canonical link" header to the search engines.
 This is done automatically for all users without any config required.
 You can check this in your network tab instantly.

 The Gumlet plugin is very smart.
 Whenever it detects a browser that supports WebP format, the image is served in WebP format.
 However, your image URLs are never changed.
 The file format is changed and conveyed to the browser with an HTTP response header (MIME file type).
 You can check this easily with the network tab in the developer tools of the browsers.

 If the Google Chrome browser does not show file type as WebP for your website, there is definitely a problem.
 Reach out to us on support channels, and we will fix it.